-AAAHHHHHHG!
+AAAAARRRGH!
 I can't believe I am ranting about this again.
 There is hardly a day goes by that I don't hear it several times.
 And it is bad enough when people do this in casual conversation but when professional orators, radio hosts, and newscasters can't get it right, it is especially annoying.

 The word is “me,” for cryin’ out loud.
 It’s “me, Me, ME.”
 Get it?

-I don’t know why so many college educated, degree holding professional communicators act like they were too busy doing lunch to show up for grammar school.
+I don’t know why so many college-educated, degree holding professional communicators act like they were too busy doing lunch to show up for grammar school.
 And it is especially annoying when schoolteachers can’t get it right.
-After all, you're teaching our kids.
+After all, they're teaching our kids.
 What are we supposed to think?
 This is one of the simplest, basic rules of elementary grammar and one of the easiest to get right so pay attention.
 THE WORD IS “ME.”
 It is not “I” or even “myself.”
 IT IS “ME!”

 Now here's a word of advice for anyone (especially preachers) who wants to verbally communicate something of substance or importance to an audience.
 The rule is, use “I” if it is the subject and “me” if it is the object of a preposition.
 Never use "I" after a preposition.
 Never, NEVER, NEVER say “I” when the WORD IS “ME!”